illuminerdi/apache_lookup/README.txt

 == SYNOPSIS:

   # Pretty simple, just point the application at your log file:
-  $ apache_lookup my_logs.log
+  $ bin/apache_lookup my_logs.log

-  # Or you can specify a number of threads for the process:
+  # Or you can specify a number of threads for the process - default is 5:
-  $ apache_lookup -t 100 my_logs.log
+  $ bin/apache_lookup -t 100 my_logs.log

 == REQUIREMENTS: